 DDoS stands for Distributed Denial of Service.
-During a DDoS attack, a large number of computers try to make contact with a server, often spread across many locations in the world.
-In this way, cyber criminals try to overload the server with traffic so that it can no longer respond: a denial of service.
+In a DDoS attack, a large number of computers, often spread across many locations around the world, attempt to connect to a server.
+Attackers thus attempt to overload the server with traffic so that it can no longer respond: a denial of service.

-Our society is rapidly digitizing.
-Governments and financial institutions such as banks offer their services online.
-In addition, an important part of economic traffic takes place in the digital space.
-DDoS attacks pose a serious threat to the digital society.
-By shutting down servers, cyber criminals cause major economic and social damage.
-Customers can no longer reach a webshop, citizens can no longer use a digital government service and savers can no longer access their accounts.
+Our society is rapidly becoming more digitized.
+Governments and financial institutions are offering their services online.
+In addition, a significant part of economic traffic takes place in the digital space.
+DDoS attacks therefore pose a serious threat to the digital society.
+By shutting down servers, cybercriminals cause great economic and social damage.
+Customers can no longer reach a web shop, citizens can no longer use digital government services, and individuals can no longer access their saving accounts.
 This causes major disruption.
-Another thing that makes DDoS particularly dangerous is the relative ease with which malicious parties can carry out attacks.
+What also makes DDoS attacks particularly dangerous is the relative ease with which malicious parties can carry out attacks.
 Malicious parties also offer DDoS attacks on demand (“DDoS-as-a-service”).
-In that case, technical prior knowledge is not required by the person who wants to launch a DDoS attack.
+In that case, technical prior knowledge is not required by the person wishing to launch a DDoS attack.

-The motivation behind a DDoS attack strongly depends on the attacker.
-Nevertheless, in general, a number of main motives can be distinguished.
-The motivation can be of a personal nature.
-For example, young people who, out of boredom, attack a popular website, or a former employee who, out of resentment, goes after a former employer.
-In such cases they are usually not hardened criminals.
+The motivation behind a DDoS attack is highly dependent on the attacker.
+Nevertheless, a number of main motivations can generally be distinguished.
+The motivation may be personal.
+Examples include young people who attack a popular website out of boredom, or a former employee who goes after a former employer out of spite.
+In such cases, the attackers are usually not hardened criminals.
 This is different in the case of a DDoS attack with a financial motive.
-For example, cybercriminals can extort companies by threatening to launch a DDoS attack, cyber criminals can blackmail companies.
-Or they can be hired to attack a competitor.
-DDoS attacks for political or ideological reasons also occur.
-Websites of political rivals, critical media or activist groups can be a target for malicious parties.
+For example, cybercriminals can extort companies by threatening to launch a DDoS attack.
+Or cybercriminals can be hired to attack a competitor.
+DDoS attacks can also occur for political or ideological reasons.
+Websites of political rivals, critical media or activist groups can be targets for malicious attackers.